toss/es-git/docs/reference/classes/Index.md

 > **addPath**(`path`): `void`

-Add or update an index entry from a file on disk
+Add or update an index entry from a file on disk.

 The file path must be relative to the repository's working folder and must be readable.